ronin-rb/ronin-rb.github.io/blog/_posts/2024-03-15-stop-wasting-your-time-on-annoying-ctf-challenges.md

 ---
 layout: post
-title: Stop wasting your time on annoying CTF challenges!
+title: Stop wasting your time on annoying CTF challenges (and just use Ronin)!
 author: postmodern
 tags:
   - ctf